 By coaching endurance athletes, Meg is able to share her love of triathlon, and open-water swimming.
 She teaches swimming all summer long and works with many first-times triathletes, to gain comfort in the open water.

 She also serves a consultant for various open water events to ensure swimmer safety, as an ocean and pool lifeguard, and has served as the chairperson for the Open Water Sanctions Committee of the New England Chapter — US Masters Swimming.
 Additionally, meg has worked with various fire and rescue agencies practicing open water rescue protocols.

-Coach Meg is part of the GAIN Network and is a member of the United States Lifesaving Association, American Swim Coaches Association, US Master’s Swimming, and the National Field Hockey Coaches Association.
+Coach Meg is part of the GAIN Network and is a member of the United States Lifesaving Association, American Swim Coaches Association and the National Field Hockey Coaches Association.
 Meg is certified by National Strength and Conditioning Association, USA Triathlon, USA Track and Field, as a Spinning (Indoor Cycling) Instructor, USA Swimming and is also a certified open water lifeguard.
 She has a BA in physical education and a MS in Sport Injury Management.
 Meg is currently pursuing coaching certification through USA cycling, and USA Weightlifting.